 Creating inclusive cities

-Nearly 60 percent of refugees today live in urban areas: cities that are the best hope for millions seeking safety and opportunity … cities that are finding innovative ways to respond to refugees’ needs, but can’t do it alone … cities that are creating more vibrant communities by welcoming newcomers.
+Over 60 percent of refugees today live in urban areas: cities that are the best hope for millions seeking safety and opportunity … cities that are finding innovative ways to respond to refugees’ needs, but can’t do it alone … cities that are creating more vibrant communities by welcoming newcomers.

-A new report released by the International Rescue Committee (IRC) with support from Citi examines how over 20 cities across four continents are addressing urban displacement.
+A report released by the International Rescue Committee (IRC) with support from Citi examines how over 20 cities across four continents are addressing urban displacement.
 The report also shares lessons learned and what it means to be an inclusive city.

 How the IRC helps